 Here, a quantum is absorbed by an electron in the extranuclear region of an orbital.
-Wherein, the directions of rotation for increases in positional potential energy for the virtual particle paths of the proton are in the same direction as the direction of rotation for an increase in mass for the electron.
-Thus, when the electron is accelerated by the quantum, and electron then couples with the virtual particle paths of an orbital at a different (greater) positional potential energy level, such that the electron propagates on the respective orbital higher in positional potential energy (wherein only certain details of the absorption of the left hand screw side of the quantum are shown).
+Wherein, the directions of rotation for increases in positional potential energy for the virtual particle paths of the proton are effectively in the same direction as the direction of rotation for an increase in mass for the coupling example virtual particle path of the electron.
+Thus, when the electron is accelerated by the quantum, the electron then couples with the virtual particle paths of an orbital at a different (greater) positional potential energy level, such that the electron propagates on the respective orbital higher in positional potential energy (wherein only certain details of the absorption of the left hand screw side of the quantum are shown).

-Next, the combinability of the virtual particle paths (in terms of "phases") of molecularly bonded protons is considered to occur according to the spin vector directions and effective interactions of their more and less bent virtual particle paths (which include electric repulsion).
+Next, the combinability of the virtual particle paths (in terms of "phases") of molecularly bonded protons is considered to occur according to the spin vector directions and effective interactions of their more and less bent virtual particle paths (which include electrically repulsive interactions).
 Figure (52A) (top view), and figure (52B) (side view), show (s) orbital sigma, and (p) orbital pi, molecular bonding and antibonding orbital localities of electrons (showing directions of electron propagation on respective molecular virtual particle paths (not shown).
 Wherein, the bonding and antibonding orbital localities are in agreement, in general, with convention.